rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - The publisher MUST reply to the *establish-subscription* RPC before sending the *subscription-started* or any *update* notifications for this subscription.

 - The lifetime of a dynamic subscription is bound by the transport session used to establish it.
 If the transport session fails then the dynamic subscription MUST be terminated.

-- Active dynamic subscriptions cannot be modified on the fly, instead, the client is required to send a *delete-subscription* YANG RPC followed by a *establish-subscription* YANG RPC.

 - Dynamic subscriptions can either be terminated by the client that established the subscription sending a *delete-subscription* YANG RPC on the same transport session, or any client with sufficient access permissions invoking the *kill-subscription* YANG RPC.